Where do most prospective patients find you? Typically, it’s your website.

 38 percent of people will leave a website if the content and/or layout is unappealing.

 Using something called “heat mapping” software, we’ve analysed thousands of websites to see how people engage on a site’s homepage.
 This has provided us with insight into which elements best appeal to the typical dental patient.

 There are several design elements that help you connect emotionally with a prospective patient.
 Ultimately, your dental website homepage should tell visitors why they should choose you over the potentially dozens of other dentists in their area.

 Beautiful photos help space out your content.
 Professional, custom photography personalises the visitor experience, showing people that you are, indeed, human.

 Finally, it’s important to make it clear what visitors should do next.
 Call-to-action buttons and graphics should be strategically placed throughout your homepage.
 This can include things such as photos that direct visitors to your “Meet the Doctor” page, graphics that link to your services page, and buttons that encourage visitors to schedule an appointment.

 A patient-converting homepage must be found for it to be impactful.
-Learn how to attract more prospective patients to your website by downloading our free eBook, “10 Ways to Get New Patients From the Internet.”
+Learn how to attract more prospective patients to your website by viewing our free eBook, “5 Factors of Digital Marketing Success.”